Westminster Abbey Tickets and Tours

 A little further on, about 450 metres away, you can rest from your long visit to these two architectural wonders thanks to the wonderful gardens of the oldest and most beloved park in London, St James's Park, ideal to enjoy with children.

 You can also take in the London skyline from the heights of Europe's tallest Ferris wheel, the London Eye, less than 700 metres from Westminster Abbey, or take in centuries of the finest British art at the renowned Tate Britain Museum, less than a kilometre from the Abbey.
-Here is the guide I wrote about London Eye Tickets: how to buy, prices and schedules.
+Here is the guide I wrote about London Eye Tickets and Tours.

 Book your tickets to Westminster Abbey